 To enhance the experience of packaged food, a whole new menu specific for Box’d was created.

-It “simplifies Middle Eastern cuisine while adding an innovative spin using new flavors and ingredient combinations” all in sustainable packaging, according to this media release.
+It “simplifies Middle Eastern cuisine while adding an innovative spin using new flavors and ingredient combinations” all in sustainable packaging.

 According to Toronto Life, the owner and CEO Mohamad Fakih had planned to open Box’d even before the virus hit the country, and now it is needed more than ever.